-Disease among those "exposed" to cell phones:

-20 people with cell phones got borborygmi.
+Disease among those "exposed" to cell phones: 20 people with cell phones got borborygmi.

-Right now, only one box is complete.

-Has the disease Doesn't have the disease Was exposed to the thing in question Exposed and has the disease ?
-Exposed and doesn't have disease Was not exposed to the thing in question ?
-Not exposed and has the disease ?
-Not exposed and doesn't have disease
+Right now, only one box Has the disease Doesn't have the disease is complete.
+20 Was exposed to the Exposed and Exposed and thing in question has the disease doesn't have disease Was not exposed to the Not exposed and Not exposed and thing in guestion has the disease doesn't have disease